BlackRookSoftware/RookScript/rookscript-guide.md

 #### Host Functions

 *Host Functions* are functions that are provided by the host implementation.
 They are not declared in the script.
 They are called like local functions, and are null-filled like local functions.

-A host function, however, can be **void**, which indicates it may not return anything at all (or rather, it doesn't push anything back onto the stack).
-As a result, functions that are **void** cannot be used in expressions.

 ```
 	// print is a void function that prints a message to STDOUT.